-- Objects lodged under the seat. - Heavy objects sitting on the seat (briefcase, large purse). - Objects wedged between the seat back and seat cushion. - Cargo interfering with the seat. - After market items attached to, or sitting on, the seat (covers, mats, blankets, etc.).
+- Objects lodged under the seat. - Heavy objects sitting on the seat (briefcase, large purse). - Objects wedged between the seat back and seat cushion. - Cargo interfering with the seat. - Aftermarket items attached to, or sitting on or between, the seat and occupant including but not limited to covers, mats, blankets, etc.